IN THIS SECTION:

-There are approximately 134,000 farm businesses in Australia, 99 percent of which are family owned and operated.
+There are approximately 85,681 farm businesses in Australia, 99 percent of which are Australian owned and operated.
 Each Australian farmer produces enough food to feed 600 people, 150 at home and 450 overseas.
 Australian farmers produce almost 93 percent of Australia’s daily domestic food supply.

-As of 2010-11, there are 307,000 people employed in Australian agriculture.
+As of 2016-17, there are 304,200 people directly employed in Australian agriculture.
 The complete agricultural supply chain, including the affiliated food and fibre industries, provide over 1.6 million jobs to the Australian economy.

-Australian farmers export around 60 percent of what they grow and produce.
-Australia’s farm exports earned the country $32.5 billion in 2010-11, up from $32.1 billion in 2008-09, while the wider agriculture, fisheries and forestry sectors earn the country $36.2 billion in exports.
+Australian farmers export about 77 percent of what they grow and produce.
+Australia’s farm exports earned the country $44.8 billion in 2016-17, up from $32.5 billion in 2010-11.
 The value of our farm exports, and indeed the future of Australian agriculture, depends largely on conditions in overseas markets, due to our high level of exports.

 For more information

-For more facts and figures, and the fully attributable sources of the facts mentioned above, please view NFF Farm Facts 2012.
-To view an interactive presentation of Farm Facts 2012, visit us on Prezi.
+For more facts and figures, and the fully attributable sources of the facts mentioned above, please view NFF Farm, Fibre & Forestry Facts 2017.